Yoona8/frontend-curriculum/readme.md

   - `tab` `tab + shift` step forward / back when adding changes
   - `H` hide chosen element of the html (adds `visibility: hidden;`)
   - `F2` to be able to edit html
+  - `+` in styles will create a selector for the element
+  - `shift + click` on color will change it's output
 - `document.body.contentEditable = true;`
+- can change sizes in the block with metrics
+- in the device emulation can pick pixel density
+- settings => coverage lets to see all the rules, which are not applied to the page

 </details>